AlexCharlton/gl-utils/README.md

     [procedure] (mesh-make-vao!
 MESH [USAGE])

 Create a vertex attribute object (VAO) for `MESH`. `USAGE` is the buffer usage hint keyword as accepted by `usage->gl`, defaulting to `#:static`.
 Vertex buffer objects (VBOs) are created for the vertex and index data.
 The VAO binds these buffers, and sets the vertex attribute pointers.
 If the usage is one of the static types, the vertex and index data of the mesh are deleted, as are the vertex and index buffers.
 Attribute locations should be set for the mesh with `mesh-attribute-locations-set!` before calling `mesh-make-vao!`.
+The VBOs and VAO created by `make-mesh-vao!` are managed and should not be deleted.

     [procedure] (mesh-vertex-ref MESH ATTRIBUTE VERTEX)

-Return a vector containing the values of the attribute named ATTRIBUTE corresponding to the `VERTEX`th vertex of the `MESH`.
+Return a vector containing the values of the attribute named `ATTRIBUTE` corresponding to the `VERTEX`th vertex of the `MESH`.
 The result will be a srfi-4 numeric vector, corresponding to the type of the given attribute.

     [procedure] (mesh-vertex-set!
 MESH ATTRIBUTE VERTEX VALUE)

 Set the `VERTEX`th vertex of the `MESH`’s attribute named `ATTRIBUTE` to the values provided by the srfi-4 numeric vector `VALUE`. `VALUE` must correspond to the type of the attribute, and should be the same length as the attribute.
 Using a `VALUE` that is too short is unsafe.

 If `mesh-make-vao!` has been called already, `mesh-vertex-set!` should be called inside a `with-mesh`.
-If `mesh-make-vao!` was called with a static usage, `mesh-vertex-set! will result in an error, since there is no longer any vertex data to set.
+If `mesh-make-vao!` was called with a static usage, `mesh-vertex-set!` will result in an error, since there is no longer any vertex data to set.

     [procedure] (with-mesh MESH THUNK)